Kangaroo caught after getting loose in Cullman County - NewsBreak

 Kangaroo caught after getting loose in Cullman County

 On Monday afternoon, a kangaroo that has been referred to as “Jackie Legs” on social media was caught less than half a mile from where it was being kept in Cullman County, according to owner Eli Morton.
-The same kangaroo, which had gotten loose Sunday night, had previously gotten loose earlier this year, according to news reports.Columbus Police investigate shooting on Trask Dr.
+The same kangaroo, which had gotten loose Sunday night, had previously gotten loose earlier this year, according to news reports.Huntsville area actor lands big break

 This is not the first marsupial sighting in Alabama.
 Last March , a different kangaroo got loose in Winfield and was subsequently caught.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.